fr3xzy/Blog/content/Blogposts/Cost-Optmization-in-the-wild.md

 thumbnail: "img/pandafindingcosts.png" # Thumbnail image
 lead: "A collection of code used in presentation of Cloud Optimization in the wild" # Lead text
 comments: false # Enable Disqus comments for specific page
-authorbox: true # Enable authorbox for specific page
+authorbox: false # Enable authorbox for specific page
 pager: false # Enable pager navigation (prev/next) for specific page
 toc: false # Enable Table of Contents for specific page
 mathjax: true # Enable MathJax for specific page